Dre Campbell Farm

 Takeaway

 Onions are fairly easy to cultivate.
-However, knowing which vegetables, herbs, fruits, or flowers grow well with them is important.
+However, it is important to know which vegetables, herbs, fruits, or flowers grow well with them.

 Companion planting is a common practice for promoting garden well-being.
-You can naturally repel various pests, attract helpful insects, and boost plant growth by placing certain crops next to each other.
+By placing certain crops next to each other, you can naturally repel various pests, attract helpful insects, and boost plant growth.

-Use the list above to know exactly what to plant near onions as well as what not to plant next to them.
+Use the list above to determine exactly what to plant near onions and what not to plant next to them.

 Sasha Campbell